rematch/rematch/plugins/select/README.md

-Now, we've made the previous `mapStateToProps` function easy to re-use, but it will still be recomputed any time our `rootState` changes.
-To make our app perform better, we can use [redux's reselect ](https://github.com/reduxjs/reselect) api in our model :
+The `mapStateToProps` function from the previous example is now easy to re-use; _but_ it will still be recomputed every time it gets called.
+To make this app perform better, we can use [redux's reselect ](https://github.com/reduxjs/reselect) api in our model :

 ```js
 const model = {